M4he/Linux/Hardware/MacBookAir7,2.md

 ```
 - make it executable `chmod +x /lib/systemd/system-sleep/xhc_wakeup_disable`
 - **WARNING**: this script disabled keypress wakeup *except* for the power button, you may only wake up the device from suspend by pressing the power button!
-- the XHC wakeups are not that common and may only happen after a prolonged uptime
+- the XHCI wakeups are not that common and may only happen after a prolonged uptime

 ### Problem #2: failed wakeup after suspend